 This social media platform has tons of features for teenagers to enjoy.
 You can take photos with a variety of lenses, stickers, funny faces, and more.
 Post stories of what you are doing and send text or picture messages to friends, or even call them using the app.

 Facebook may have ruled social photo sharing on the web, but Instagram rules over it on mobile devices.
-The app lets users take pictures and videos, and then apply a filter to it so they can share it with friends.
+The app lets users take pictures and videos, and then apply a filter to them, so they can share them with friends.
 There is also a private messaging feature that is used by teenagers the most.
-Teens find a lot of worth and satisfaction in how many likes, shares, and comments their post received.
+Teens find a lot of worth and satisfaction in how many likes, shares, and comments their posts received.

 It is a cross between a blog and Twitter.
 It is a streaming scrapbook of text, photos, videos, and audio clips.
 Users can create and follow short blogs, or known as tumblogs that can be seen by anyone online.
 Many teens have tumblogs for personal use like sharing photos, videos, musings, and things they find funny.

-It is a Q&A based app that lets users take questions from their followers, then answer them one at a time, any time they want.
+It is a Q&A-based app that lets users take questions from their followers, then answer them one at a time, any time they want.
 It gives teens a reason to talk about themselves other than in the comment section of their selfies.
 But this app is not totally safe for kids for its potential dangers.

-These are the 10 social media apps teens use.
+These are the ten social media apps teens use.

 The need to gain likes on social media causes them to engage in negative behavior, make comparisons from physical appearance to life circumstances, and have less face time with people around.

-With that said, parents are concerned about the wellbeing of their child in the online world.
+With that said, parents are concerned about the well-being of their children in the online world.
 There are various parental control monitoring apps available that can help parents keep a tab on how their children use social media.
 One of the most reliable and robust apps is FamiSafe.

 FamiSafe is a parental control app empowering parents to monitor how their kids use their devices, how much time they spend on apps and block apps, track their whereabouts with location sharing, filter content from the websites, and remote screen time control.
 With this app installed on your device and your child's, you can easily conclude what your kids are turning to.
 Keep a close eye on your teen with the following features.

-App Blocker – With this feature, you can easily block social app usage during the study, sleep or dinner time.
+Block dangerous social media apps: with this feature, you can easily block social app usage during study, sleep, or dinner time.
 It is quite useful when your teen is addicted to social media.
 Simply set a time to block social networking apps and keep social media effects on teens at bay.

-Detect Text on Social Media – This feature lets parents detect suspicious content by sending instant alerts whenever there is the usage of offensive words on social media platforms or SMS on the child’s device.
-Also, you can add offensive words to the FamiSafe’s word bank and get notified when anything suspicious comes up.
+Monitor social media text messages: This feature lets parents detect suspicious content by sending instant alerts whenever there is the usage of offensive words on main social media platforms or SMS on the child's device.
+Also, you can add offensive words to FamiSafe's word bank and get notified when anything suspicious comes up.
 This helps prevent cyberbullying and ensure your teen is safe.

-Screen Time Control – This feature enables parents to block access to all third-party apps including social media.
+Control social media screen time: This feature enables parents to block access to all third-party apps, including social media.
 Parents can also set up a screen time limit on each app and get reports of how long the device was used or a particular app.
 Knowing how many hours your child spends on the device will help you take the necessary steps to curb addiction to smartphones and social media.

 With FamiSafe, parents can ensure teens are safe from the internet wilderness, not addicted to their device and social media, as well as, have better-socializing skills in-person rather online.
 This also keeps them well exposed to innovations and opportunities that new technology has to provide.